 - Argue for or against it.
 Breadmaking is important because every culture has some kind of bread.
 People focus so much on food fads like smoothies, the “other white meat,” and Jell-O, but bread has kept more people alive over time…

 Now, do any of these ideas seem significant?
 Do they tie in to some theme of your reading or course?
 Do you have enough information in your earlier “facts” and “thoughts” lists to PROVE any of these statements?
 If you’re still stumped, gather up all your lists and go talk with your instructor.
 The lists will prove to him/her you’ve actually tried to come up with an argument on your own and give the two of you something concrete to talk about.
-For more on this, see our handouts on making an argument, constructing thesis statements, and asking for feedback on your writing.
+For more on this, see our handout on making an argument, handout on constructing thesis statements, and handout on asking for feedback on your writing.

 Let’s say you’ve batted around some ideas and come up with the following argument: